huanyushi/huanyushi.github.io/_posts/2024/2024-04-10-green-function-zero-temperature.md

 </details>
 </div>

 If the Hamiltonian does not depend on time, and the system is homogeneous, we can write the ground state energy in a simpler form.
-First, take the Fourier transform of the single particle Green's function
+First, take the Fourier transform of the single-particle Green's function

 $$
 \begin{equation}